a-novel/quasar/src/forms/README.md

 </div>
 <br/>

-A list of component to use for building advanced form components.
+A list of components to use for building advanced forms.

 - [Input](#input)
     - [Interacting with the input](#interacting-with-the-input)